vegardit/bash-funk/modules/performance.md

         rm $testFile
        ;;
     *)  if ! hash fio &>/dev/null; then
-            echo "$__fn: Required command 'fio' is not available.
+            echo "-disk-perf: Required command 'fio' is not available.
 You can also try with option '--mode dd'." return 1
         fi